phaustin/quantecon-example/book/docs/python_advanced_features.md

 This example is somewhat contrived, since the first (iterative) solution would usually be preferred to the recursive solution.

-We\'ll meet less contrived applications of recursion later on.
+We'll meet less contrived applications of recursion later on.

 ## Exercises